kyungrae/study/designing-data-intensive-applications/part1.md

 Even when operators have the best intentions, humans are known to be unreliable.

-Set up detailed and clear monitoring, such as performance metrics and error rates.
-In other engineering this is referred to as telemetry.

 ### Scalability

 Scalability is the term we use to describe a system's ability to cope with increased load.